How to use WizeDec Lite

 Save generated Keys safely to your computer.

-Create a WizeDec Webhook account.
-This is free and does not require you to enter personal details either.
+Signing up for a WizeDec Webhook account is a straightforward process that is free of charge and does not require you to enter any personal details.

 3. FINDInG CONFIgURaTIONs